What is a Stogie?

 Popularity of Stogies

 The popularity of stogies has grown along with the cigar industry.
-To ability to purchase inexpensive cigars which do not taper has made stogies a popular choice.
+The ability to purchase inexpensive cigars that do not taper has made stogies a popular choice.

 There were many famous people who enjoyed smoking cigars.
 One of the earliest, more famous cigar smokers was Mark Twain.
 He once said ‘”Eating and sleeping are the only activities that should be allowed to interrupt a man’s enjoyment of his cigar.”
 We couldn’t agree more.